-One of her past full scale presentation was in the cameo role of “Nisha”- a firebrand elite socialite in Madhu Rai’s famous controversial Indo-English play set in urban India.
-Using both Engish with sporadic, generous helpings of Hindi/Gujarati, and staged at popular auditoria in New Zealand, Priya’s charecterization of the lead protagonist brought her much acclaim within the Indian & extended community of the Greater Auckland region.
+One of her past full-scale presentations was in the cameo role of “Nisha”- a firebrand elite socialite in Madhu Rai’s famous controversial Indo-English play “The Terrace” set in urban India.
+Using both Engish with sporadic, generous helpings of Hindi/Gujarati, and staged at popular auditoria in New Zealand, Priya’s characterization of the lead protagonist brought her acclaim within the Indian & extended community of the Greater Auckland region.

-Here is a snippet of what audiences & the media said :
+Here is a snippet of what people said:

 What a privilege to see you perform again, Priya.
 I’ve always been excited about being behind-the-scenes in your dance shows, but this time, with your character portrayed in The Terrace, you just blew me away with another revelation of your attributes.
 How lucky that I got to catch you whilst in Auckland in a superb brilliant role that you did full justice to.
 The play was 2.5 hours of solid entertainment!…I loved all the characters although I must say the end left me very, very disconcerted.
 Love Indian theatre !! thanks….you’ve introduced me to both this and Bollywood, and they’re both remarkable in their own right.
 I love the beauty and color of India !”- Kate Kelly- artistic creator/ stage & dance associate